clemenko/traefik_webinar/README.md

 Now check the Traefik `Router`.

-## Check our StackRox
+## Shameless Pitch

+Let's take a look at how [StackRox](https://stackrox.com) can add more observability to the infrastructure.
+Having a security strategy is paramount in today's age.

 ## Caveats

 For this demo I am not using state-full storage.
 Typically you will want to use the best storage solution from your hosting provider.
+I am also not covering Let's Encrypt or other TLS situations.